-Notification: The campus community will be notified of the removal of significant trees by campus-wide email announcement and on the Inside WFU portal.
+Notification: The campus community will be notified of the removal of significant trees by announcements on the Inside WFU portal.
 Whether a tree removal warrants notification will be determined by the Campus Tree Advisory Committee.
 Notification will include reasons for removal and photos of the tree to be removed.